kennethreitz-archive/.com/content/posts/120402-future-python-http.rst

 So, instead of taking the WebOb approach of using WSGI as the common protocol between services, why not use HTTP itself?
 The rest of the world uses HTTP as the most-common denominator after all.

-After a few hours, we drafted up an elegant plan:
+After a few hours, we drafted up a solid plan:

 - Consolidate shared code between Requests and Werkzeug into a new ``httpcore`` module.
 - Move WSGI-specific Werkzeug code into a new ``wsgicore`` module.